The Ultimate Guide to Traveling the CREB Track

 How long is CREB Track?

-The track is 71km (44 miles) long and winds its way through the Daintree Rainforest from Daintree to Wujal Wujal.
-The CREB Track (Cairns Regional Electricity Board) was originally the service access track for the old powerline to Cooktown.
+The track is 71km (44 miles) long and runs through the Daintree Rainforest from Daintree to Wujal Wujal.
 This is definitely not a Sunday drive.
-It’s regarded as one of Australia’s most spectacular and challenging four-wheel-drive trails.
 The track becomes incredibly steep with ascending peaks leading into big descents and river crossings.
-The track crosses through the Burungu Aboriginal community.
+It crosses through the Burungu Aboriginal community.
 You should be mindful of this when accessing the track.

 How challenging is CREB Track?